Distance: 8 miles (12.9 km)

 Time: around 3 hours

-Drive: 20 minutes from Pasadena old town (Clear Creek ranger centre)
+Drive: 20 minutes (15 miles) from Pasadena old town to Clear Creek Information Center

 Trails of the Angeles hike no. 35